 A native of France, Laetitia earned her Master's in Film from University Paris VIII and her Waldorf Teacher Training from the Institut de Formation à la Pédagogie Steiner-Waldorf Didascali (Avignon, France).
 She then moved to NY state with her family and earned her Artistic and Pedagogical Eurythmy Degree at Eurythmy Spring Valley.
 Since then, she has taught in various places (including the Fellowship Community in Spring Valley, NY, where she also volunteered and worked) and schools (Housatonic Valley Waldorf School in Newtown, CT and the Brooklyn Waldorf School in NYC).
 She is very excited to bring Eurythmy to children and adults, and considers a class to be successful when both she and the students have had the occasion to laugh.
 She lives in Chestnut Ridge, NY, with her husband and two children, who attend Green Meadow Waldorf School.
 Aside from teaching, she is an opera addict and enjoys playing games with her children, hiking, swimming, and gardening.

-A Waldorf school graduate, Eiren has a BA in Liberal Arts from West Chester University in Pennsylvania and received her teacher training at Emerson College in England.
-As well as teaching in Waldorf schools, she has served as a choral section leader for several churches, run an organic café in a Camphill Village, and worked on a number of biodynamic farms.
+A Waldorf school graduate, Eiren has a BA in Liberal Arts from West Chester University in Pennsylvania and received her Waldorf teacher training at Emerson College in England in 2001.
+As well as teaching in Waldorf schools over the past decade and a half, she ran an organic café in a Camphill Village and worked on several biodynamic farms.
 She enjoys writing, painting, gardening, and creating with food.